 The best basic USB-C hubs

 If you’re considering a USB-C to USB-A hub like the AmazonBasics L6LUD012-CS-R, it’s worth weighing Aukey’s hub first.
-That’s because (at press time) Aukey’s hub was cheaper and gave you more: the same three USB-A connections that Amazon offers, plus SD and microSD slots.
+That’s because (at press time) Aukey’s hub was cheaper and gave you a different complement of ports.

-There are some quirks.
-You’ll have to insert the microSD card upside down to put it in, though Aukey thankfully does away with the awkward spring-loaded slot that sucks your card into many competing products.
-As this is a basic hub, there’s no charging input, which means that your laptop or tablet will need a second USB-C port or a dedicated power cord for charging while using the hub.
+There were some quirks in the CB-C65 that may be repeated in the CB-C72.
+In the earlier model, Aukey asked you to insert the microSD card upside down, though it thankfully did away with the awkward spring-loaded slot that sucks your card into many competing products.
+As this is a basic hub, there’s no charging input, which means your laptop or tablet will need a second USB-C port or a dedicated power cord for charging while using the hub.

 AmazonBasics USB 3.1 Type C to 3 Port USB Hub with Ethernet (L6LUD001-CS-R)

 The AmazonBasics L6LUD001-CS-R provides three USB 3.1 Type A ports, plus Gigabit ethernet, to your laptop’s existing USB-C port.
-There’s no HDMI or charging inputs; this is merely an incremental step up from the AmazonBasics L6LUD012-CS-R, which forgoes the ethernet capabilities.
+There are no HDMI or charging inputs; this is merely an incremental step up from the AmazonBasics L6LUD012-CS-R, which forgoes the ethernet capabilities.

-This hub is handy for those who don’t have or don’t trust Wi-Fi on the go; the lengthy 14-inch cord adds some flexibility to your desktop layout.
-Otherwise, there’s not much to say; the hub performed comparably to the others we’ve tested, and there weren’t any issues with temperature or power.
+This hub is handy for those who don’t have or don’t trust Wi-Fi on the go.
+The lengthy 14-inch cord adds some flexibility to your desktop layout.
+The hub performed comparably to the others we’ve tested, and there weren’t any issues with temperature or power.

 At press time, the price was only $3 or so above the price of the aforementioned AmazonBasics L6LUD012-CS-R, which makes this a no-brainer if you just want a basic hub.
 Though the hub ships in both black and white, we noticed Amazon will occasionally discount one or the other by a few dollars.